bijustin/YOLO-DynaSLAM/README.md

 # YOLO Dynamic ORB_SLAM

 YOLO Dynamic ORB_SLAM is a visual SLAM system that is robust in dynamic scenarios for RGB-D configuration.
+See our other repository for related work: https://github.com/bijustin/Fast-Dynamic-ORB-SLAM/

 We provide one example to run the SLAM system in the [TUM dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) as RGB-D.